markalexander/imbalanced/README.md

     pip install imbalanced

+Automatically choose the best pipeline and train it:

+    import imbalanced as imb

+    pipeline = imb.AutoPipeline()
+    pipeline.train(dataset)
+    predictions = pipeline.predict(inputs)

-Train and use a pipeline with SMOTE and re-calibration:
+Manually set up a pipeline with SMOTE and a binned calibrator:

     import imbalanced as imb